GenaroDS/InvetoryStockApp/README.md

 # StockApp
-This is another CRUD application, but in a webpage and with an h2 database.
-Once you create your user, you proced to log in and then each product crated belows to the current loged in user.
-You can also delete, or modify each created product.
-Down below there are some images of the app use cycle.
-For variety the screenshots were taken on my phone to show its responsiveness.
+This is a CRUD application designed for the web, using an H2 database.
+After creating a user account, you can log in and create products, which will be associated with the logged-in user.
+You can also delete or modify any of the products you create.
+Below are some images demonstrating the app's use cycle.
+To showcase its responsiveness, the screenshots were taken using a mobile phone.

 <div style="display: inline-block;">
   <img src="/Apphotos/LoginView.jpg" alt="Login View" width="190"/>